Low Back Pain

 • Encourage staying active: continue activities of daily living with modifications; avoid bed rest.10, 12

-• Set functional goals (“reduce pain”, “increase activity”, “return to work/meaningful activity”).10, 12
+• Set functional goals (“reduce pain”, “increase activity and exercise”, “return to work/meaningful activity”).10, 12

 • Use frequent movement in small doses; gradually build up activity (pacing).10, 12